 Over time this can result in increased feelings of isolation, anxiety and depression for family and friends.

-We recently created some resources for friends and family to give support in knowing what to say and how to help their loved one affected by a brain tumour.
+We've got resources for friends and family to give support in knowing what to say and how to help their loved one affected by a brain tumour.

 If you're a carer for someone diagnosed with a brain tumour, it can become overwhelming at times, and can have a huge effect on your emotional well-being and mental health.
 To help you during difficult times we have resources to help carers to get support, whether that be financial, emotional or practical, and to find information and self-care tips.
-View the resource.

 Looking to talk and connect with others who understand your situation?
 You can join our online Facebook groups.
 For those diagnosed, carers or friends and family, our Facebook groups provide safe spaces to talk through issues, share experiences and receive vital support during difficult times.